Blue Oceans and Clear Swimming Pools

 For a while I was tempted to compete head-on with this crowd, to develop marketing materials and products, services and packages that were better, cheaper, quicker, faster than theirs.
 In other words I felt compelled to try to compete with them for space in the same swimming pool.

 At some point I realised the stupidity of this strategy.
 To do so I would have to change my personal values, my philosophy and my approach to my clients.
-That is not a tenable proposition obviously, and it became clear to me that what I had to do instead, was to find my own swimming pool.
+That is not a tenable proposition obviously, and it became clear to me that what I had to do instead, was to find my own swimming pool, my own focused niche.
 Being able to settle into my favorite stroke without concerning myself what stroke everybody else was swimming and if I was about to be run over.
-It took me some time, but I have found that pool and I am so much happier for it.
+It took me some time, but I have found that pool and I am so much happier for it, my niche is now that I am a Business Life Coach, because I help my clients make their business and life work better together (because they often don’t).

 So this is your mission, should you choose to accept it: Go out and find your empty swimming pool, where you can swim powerfully on your own, being able to focus on your own stroke as opposed to everybody else’s.